What Are Third-Party Cookies? (What You Need to Know)

 When a user visits a website, the web page often includes resources like images, videos, advertisements, and tracking scripts from external domains.
 These external domains are operated by third-party services, such as advertising networks or analytics providers.

 As the web page loads, the user's browser executes the scripts embedded within it, including those from third-party domains.
-These scripts can perform various functions, such as displaying ads, collecting user data, or tracking user interactions.
+These scripts can perform various functions, such as displaying ads, collecting personal data, or tracking user interactions.

 Within these scripts, instructions can be written to create and set cookies on the user's device.
 These cookies are associated with the third-party domain, allowing it to store and retrieve information.
 For instance, an advertising script might set a cookie to track user preferences or record ad interactions.

-As the user continues to browse the web, their browser makes requests to the third-party domain each time it encounters a resource linked to that domain.
+As the user continues to browse the web, their browser requests the third-party domain each time it encounters a resource linked to that domain.
 The browser automatically includes any relevant cookies in these requests, allowing the third-party domain to read and update the cookies with new information.

 Tracking and Personalization